alexworeku/alexworeku/README.md

 - 👋 Hi, I’m @alexworeku
 - 👀 I’m interested in Cross-platform app development specially using flutter,
-- 🌱 I’m currently studing BSC in Computer Science
+- 🌱 I’m currently studing my BSC in Computer Science
 - 📫 How to reach me you can contact me using my gmail address alexworeku123@gmail.com

 <!---